mTABNPD/mtab-frontend-exercises/social-feed/README.md

   - react-bootstrap

 ## Objectives
-To display social feed data & to provide limited interaction with the social feed
+To display social feed data & to provide limited interaction with the social feed.

-To consider:
+Below are merely ideas that can be followed when developing

+- A styled list of Posts:
+  - display first 10 posts
+  - ability to sort, by author or date (asc + desc)

+- Post should include:
+  - content
+  - author display name
-- State management
+  - formatted timestamp

+- Some interactivity with each post
-- Component layout
+  - like button
+  - Author profile card (on hover)
+  - Follow author button

 # Getting Started with Create React App